SnellerInc/sneller/README.md

 ## Contribute

-sneller is released under the AGPL-3.0 license.
+Sneller is released under the AGPL-3.0 license.
 See the LICENSE file for more information.